Wolla98/movie_blog/src/content/posts/Weekly Wrap Up/WWU_01.md

 The movie was really good, but it's a lot.
 Definitely not for everyone, but I liked it.

 **Strong 4 / 5**

+## Captain America: The First Avenger (2011)

+For some reason I decided to watch this again even though I've watched it 3 or 4 times already.
+Good beginning but falls off after he saves the 107th.
+Good ending though.
+Chris Evan's head on a little body looks weird and not just because it's Chris Evans.

+**Strong 2.5 / 5**